zanderp/ArcticFox/preliminary/README.md

 * Maximum Output Current (Depending on the device)
 * Output Voltage Range (Depending on the device)

-"Depending on the device" means that each device has own values, which are choosen by the manufacturer.
-The exact values you can find on the product page on the manufacturer's website.
+"Depending on the device" means that each device has its own values, which are choosen by the manufacturer.
+You can find this values on the product page of your manufacturer's website.

 **All requests to change these values will be rejected as we don't want you to hurt yourself or your device.**